top of page

 Legitimate sources typically do not ask for sensitive information over email and will provide other secure methods for providing such information.

-Poor spelling and grammar in the email
+4. Poor spelling and grammar in the email

-Poor spelling and grammar in the email is another common indicator of a phishing attempt.
 Phishing emails are often written hastily and may contain errors in spelling, grammar, or punctuation.
+These errors may be subtle, such as misspelled words or incorrect capitalization.

 Additionally, phishing emails may be written in a generic or impersonal tone, lacking specific information or context that would be expected in a legitimate email.